-Tips for hostas care, transplanting hostas, hosta varieties and more.
-One of the most popular shade-loving perennials, hostas are super easy to grow.
-Includes tips on how to keep deer from eating hostas.
+Tips for hostas care, transplanting hostas, hosta varieties, and more.
+One of the most popular shade-loving perennials, hosta plants are super easy to grow.
+Includes tips on how to keep deer from eating your hosta.

 If your gardening goal is to have as little maintenance as possible, hosta plants (sometimes referred to as a plantain lilies) are the answer.
 As a DIY, self-taught gardener, I can honestly say that maintaining hosta plants is the easiest thing I’ve ever done outside.
 Here are a few facts that, if you need a little convincing, will do the trick.